UCLA Policy 992 : Use of Biohazardous Materials and Recombinant or Synthetic Nucleic Acid Molecules in Research and Teaching Activities

-- Any new information relating to the Project and that bears on compliance with the NIH Guidelines or other applicable rules or regulations
+- Any new information relating to the Project that impacts the risk assessment or containment level of the Project, or bears on compliance with the NIH Guidelines or other applicable rules or regulations

-Failure to comply with applicable University rules or federal or State regulations or guidelines may result in suspension of IBC approval, limitation or termination of financial assistance for the non-compliant Project, regardless of whether it is NIH-funded, and/or termination of NIH funds for other research at UCLA involving Biohazardous Materials and/or Recombinant or Synthetic Nucleic Acid Molecules.
+Failure to comply with applicable University rules or federal or state regulations or guidelines related to the use of Biohazardous Agents and r/sNAs may result in suspension of IBC approval and limitation or termination of funding for the non-compliant Project, and/or termination of NIH funds for other research at UCLA involving Biohazardous Materials and r/sNAs.

 - Department of Health and Human Services, National Institute of Health: Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines, the most current version).

 - Biosafety in Microbiological and Biomedical Laboratories (BMBL) by CDC and NIH, Department of Health and Human Services (current version)